If you need an urgent appointment within 48 hours, please call our office.

 Having flat feet means that your arches are depressed, which makes the soles of your feet completely or almost completely stay in contact with the ground.
 Because flat feet can lead to pain and swelling, InStride Family Foot Care provides modern treatment solutions.
-Before your flat feet cause another day of discomfort, book an evaluation through the website or call one of the clinics in Concord and Charlotte, North Carolina.
+Before your flat feet cause another day of discomfort, book an evaluation through the website or call one of the clinics in Albemarle, Concord, Matthews, Monroe, Gastonia, Wake Forest, or Charlotte, North Carolina.

 Not always.
 Flat feet may be something you simply inherited that you’ve had your entire life, but you can also develop flat feet as an adult due to injury or obesity.
 In either case, if your flat feet aren’t bothering you, they’re likely not a concern.